Table Of Contents

 If you want to learn more about AWS Fargate pricing, we have a guide on how much Fargate really costs here.

-Key takeaway: It is tempting to compare Lambda and Fargate pricing head-to-head.
-But that might not be the best way to go about it.
-To find out which service best suits your workload requirements and budget, we recommend you review the remaining comparison points below.
+At a glance: It is tempting to compare Lambda and Fargate pricing head-to-head.
+But that might not be the best approach.
+To determine which service best fits your workload requirements and budget, we recommend reviewing the remaining comparison points below.

-Key takeaway: Overall, AWS Lambda requires much less work to set up and run than AWS Fargate.
+At a glance: AWS Lambda requires much less setup and runtime effort than AWS Fargate.
 However, Fargate hands you more control over your container runtime than Lambda.

 Development